 Relays have a wide range of application.
-You can find relays everywhere: home appliances, automobiles, industries, and even in copy machines.
-In some applications, relays are used for switching or control of circuit (as in timer-based lighting control) whereas in others they are used to sense and protect circuits (as in the case of earth fault protection relays).
-Therefore, it is difficult to specify the application area of relays.
+You can find them everywhere: home appliances, automobiles, industries, and even in copy machines.
+In some applications, they are used for switching or control of circuit (as in timer-based lighting control) whereas in others they are used to sense and protect circuits (as in the case of earth fault protection relays).
+Therefore, it is difficult to specify their area of application area.

 Principle of operation

-Relays are basically classified into two types based on their working principle as electro-mechanical relays and solid-state relays.
-The principle of operation of these relays is entirely different.
+They are basically classified into two types based on their working principle as electro-mechanical and solid-state relays.
 Let us discuss the principle of operation of each one of them in detail.